What Is a Flat White and How Is it Different From a Latte?

 Without a doubt, this became an issue for the New Zealanders.
 So far, the mystery pretty much remains unsolved.

-What Is a Flat White?
+What Is a Flat White Coffee?

 Flat Whites in Australia and New Zealand